davidchin/react-input-range/README.md

 If this property is set to true, your component is disabled.
 This means you'll not able to interact with it.

+#### draggableTrack: boolean

+If this property is set to true, you can drag the entire track.

 #### formatLabel: (value: number, type: string): string

 By default, value labels are displayed as plain numbers.
 If you want to change the display, you can do so by passing in a function.
 The function can return something different, i.e.: append a unit, reduce the precision of a number.